rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 ![plot of chunk unnamed-chunk-2]({{ site.baseurl }}/figure/unnamed-chunk-2-1.png)
 **Exercise 1:**
-Extending the example that I gave for BOS/NY/DC, what are the distances that define each split in the Westcoast side of the hclust plot?
+Extending the example that I gave for BOS/NY/DC, what are the distances that define each split in the West Coast side of the hclust plot?
 *Hint 1: Start with the distances between SF and LA.
 Then look at the difference between that cluster up to SEA* *Hint 2: Print cities, you only need to look at the upper right triangle of data matrix.*

-What is the city pair and distance the joins the Eastcoast and Westcoast cities?
+What is the city pair and distance the joins the East Coast and West Coast cities?
 Fill in the values.
-Hint: Think midwest.
+Hint: Think Midwest.

 Now that we have that example out of the way, lets start using this technique on biological data.
 This week will be a review of all the cool data manipulation steps you have learned in past weeks.
 I would like to emphasize that printing dataframes (or parts of them) is a really fast way to get an idea about the data you are working with.
 Visual summaries like printed data, or plotting the data are often times the best way to make sure things are working the way they should be and you are more likely to catch errors.
 I have included visual summaries at all of the points where I would want to check on the data.